stephk005/CS35L-PayUp/README.md

 ## Setting up the backend:

 Create a MongoDB account at https://cloud.mongodb.com/.
 Create a .env in the server directory, and write 'MONGO_DB_URI = YOUR_MONGO_DB_URI' to the file.
+When the server is run, check to see if it is at http://localhost:5050

 ```
 cd server